Bulletproof Your Sleep with Vitamin D

 In our busy worlds, healthy sleep is gold.
 If we do not receive the right amounts of vitamin D, sleep suffers.
 If you live a stressful life, sleep is even more important.

-There are other reasons to take it too.
-In a study with chronic pain patients, vitamin D helped reduce pain, improve quality of life, and increase sleep.(4) Having adequate levels of D may protect against cancer, control inflammation, heart disease, poor mood, and may help regulate the immune system.
-Most people are vitamin D deficient, and do not know how it can help improve their lives.
+There are other reasons to figure out how much and when to take vitamin D. In a study with chronic pain patients, vitamin D helped reduce pain, improve quality of life, and increase sleep.
+Having adequate levels of D may protect against cancer, control inflammation, heart disease, poor mood, and may help regulate the immune system.
+Most people are vitamin D deficient and do not know how it can help improve their lives.

-Start hacking your performance and life with Vitamin D
+Start hacking your performance and life with vitamin D

-If you are unsure of where to start, there are a few options.
+Ask your doctor for updated vitamin D tests every six months or so.
 You might go to your doctor and find out where your vitamin D levels are right now.
-Better yet, use WellnessFX for testing and advice.
-You can search online for other self testing labs.
+Better yet, use WellnessFX or other self-testing labs for testing and advice.

 What are some of the ways that you hack your sleep?
 Do you have a vitamin D story?
 Share it in the comments!